Cheese Prices – Historical Graph

 5. Consumer Preferences

-The rise of plant-based cheese alternatives like cashew cheese, almond cheese, tofu cheese, and healthy diet fads is slightly shaping the demand, supply, and price of cheese in the market.
+The rise of plant-based cheese alternatives like cashews, almonds, tofu, and healthy diet fads is slightly shaping the demand, supply, and price of cheese in the market.

 Which variables impact the price of cheese?